utensil/blog/content/posts/transformer/index.md

 $$ \nfun{}{MHSA}(X) = W_o \ndot{\heads \cr \feat_V} \nfun{}{Attention}(Q, K, V) $$

 where $W_o \in \mathbb{R}^{\heads \times \feat_V \times \feat}$ is for linearly projecting the results of the heads to the output $Y$.

+The computational cost of MHSA is usually dominated by the matrix multiplication involving the attention matrix and is therefore $\mathcal{O}(H D N^2)$.

 ## Stage 2: position-wise FFN across features